 Day 2 - Drive to Adiyaman and visit Nemrut Mountain National Park in the afternoon

 After breakfast at our hotel in Gaziantep, we will drive to Kahta Town near the Mount Nemrut National Park.
-We will drive to Kahta Town near the Mount Nemrut National Park.
-We will be wandering in the land of King Nimrod, Antiochus I Theos.
+After a three hour drive and a lunch break in Kahta, we will be wandering in the land of King Nimrod, Antiochus I Theos.
 The Commagene Empire was established in the southeast region of Anatolia, and it is world-famous thanks to the statues and the grave of King Nimrod at the top of Mount Nemut National Park, 2250 meters above sea level.
 First, we visit the mound of Karaus, "blackbird" in Turkish, where the family of I Theos was buried.
-Our next stop will be the Severan Bridge, built in the 2nd Century and was recently used for transportation by the local Turkish and Kurdish community there.
+Our next stop will be the Severan Bridge, built in the 2nd Century and recently used for transportation by the local Turkish and Kurdish community.
 A tea break by the bridge is a must which is overlooking the valley.
 Afterward, we will start ascending to Mount Nemrut to visit Antiochus I Teos' burial sanctuary, locally known as King Nimrod.
 Human-made statues over 6 meters and the mound he is buried in offers magnificent photo opportunities of the South East and Mediterranean landscape.
 After a loop around the huge mound of King Nimrod, we will enjoy the sunset, which is listed among the "1000 things you should do before you die".
 When the sun finally sets over the mountains of Anatolia, we will walk down to the car park for a well-deserved hot cup of hot tea.
 We will meet with our driver and drive down to the Ataturk Dam banks for a fresh trout dinner.
 Overnight in Kahta or Adiyaman.

 Day 3 - The World's Oldest Temple and the Beehive Houses of Harran